-Hailed the silent destroyer, timber destroying subterranean termites, also known as white-ants, are any home owner’s worst nightmare!
+Timber destroying subterranean termite pest, also known as “white ants”, are any home owner’s worst nightmare!

 The type of termite found at the site determines the type of termite treatment used.
-Only a trained technician can classify the type of termite present on the premises.
-Furthermore, the type of termite further varies according to the geographical location of the premises.
+Therefore, a trained technician should classify the type of termite present on the premises.
+Furthermore, the type of termite present can vary according to the geographical location of your home.

 Modern termiticides, which are more ‘environmentally friendly’, only offer a protection and efficiency guarantee to a maximum of 5 years.

 Chlordane has a hazardous effect on humans and the environment.
 The chemical contaminates the air of homes by diffusion through concrete flooring or outgassing from previously treated indoor areas.
-Documented health problems can include child cancers, leukaemia, chronic infections, bronchitis, asthma, infertility, neurological disorders and aggression.
+Furthermore, documented health problems can include child cancers, leukaemia, chronic infections, bronchitis, asthma, infertility, neurological disorders and aggression.